hikikones/bevy-sequential-actions/README.md

     // Add multiple actions with custom config commands
         .actions(agent)
-        .config(AddConfig {
-            // Add each action to the back of the queue
-            order: AddOrder::Back,
-            // Start the next action if nothing is currently running
+        .start(true) // Start the next action if nothing is currently running .order(AddOrder::Back) // Add each action to the back of the queue .repeat(Repeat::None) // Repeat the action
-            start: true,
-            // Repeat the action
-            repeat: Repeat::None,
-        })
         .add(action_b)
         .add(action_c);